 Imdex 's shares were split on 17 May 1989.
 This wouldn't directly have changed the overall worth of your Imdex shares – just the quantity.
 However, indirectly, the new INF% higher share price could have impacted the market appetite for Imdex shares which in turn could have impacted Imdex 's share price.

 Imdex share price volatility

-Imdex Limited, together with its subsidiaries, provides mining equipment, technology, and services for the minerals industry in the Asia-Pacific, Africa, Europe, the Americas, and internationally.
-It offers drilling fluids, equipment, technologies, and software used to optimize drilling programs, as well as solutions for the horizontal directional drilling, water-well, and civil construction sectors under the AMC and REFLEX brands.
-The company also provides software, mining technology, drilling optimization, downhole navigation, structural geology, in-field geoanalysis, and driller operable geophysics solutions.
-It primarily serves drilling contractors and resource companies.
+Imdex Limited, together with its subsidiaries, provides drilling optimization products and sensors for the minerals industry in the Asia-Pacific, Africa, Europe, and the Americas.
+The company sells and rents drilling optimization products, including drilling fluids, solids removal units, remote fluid testing technologies, rig alignment technologies, and drilling productivity technologies; and rents rock knowledge sensors, which include downhole survey, core orientation, gamma logging, structural orientation, and in-field sampling and analysis sensors.
+It also provides real-time data and analytics solutions, such as IMDEXHUB-IQ, a cloud-based data collection and validation platform; IMDEX Mobile, an advanced reporting software; ioGAS, a geoscience analytics software; and aiSIRIS, an interpretive mineralogy software.
+In addition, the company offers software, mining technology, drilling optimization, downhole navigation, structural geology, in-field geoanalysis, and driller operable geophysics solutions.
+It provides its products and services under the AMC and REFLEX brands to drilling contractors and resource companies.
 The company was formerly known as Pilbara Gold NL and changed its name to Imdex Limited in July 1985.
 Imdex Limited was incorporated in 1980 and is headquartered in Balcatta, Australia.

 Stocks similar to Imdex